What is a development stack?

 Functional – for process based platforms

 Functional websites are purposeful; to provide a service to their users.
 This type of focus is primarily used on platforms, online tools, e-commerce or booking systems.
-They have a very defined purpose and so the focus for development is mainly on back-end technologies.
+They have a very defined purpose and so the focus for web development is mainly on back-end technologies.
 In this scenario, you want to carefully consider your database architecture, security, performance and usability.
 In these projects, looking nice isn’t always as important as working correctly and efficiently.

 Flexible – for companies that are always evolving

 A website can be dynamic and ever-changing.
 This is particularly apparent in industries like journalism, events or education.
 These online spaces are constantly evolving with new content.
-This calls for a somewhat different approach to development.
+This calls for a somewhat different approach to web development.
 In this scenario, you need to consider scalability, usability, and most of all flexibility.
 When we are approached by clients with this focus, we like to develop websites that give them the control – creating flexible templates and blocks that they can use to update their content regularly, with very little technical ability.
 An example of this is Ron Mandos.
 We developed this website in a way in which the client can add new art exhibitions, viewing rooms and artist portfolios with ease.

 Of course, it can be the case that you need to have all 3 of these categories a part of your website, but understanding the separate components can guide you towards where the importance lies in the purpose of your website.
 This clears the path for choosing a stack that nails the foundational objective of your project.